 At the end of each quarter, investors should expect dividend and/or capital gain distributions from their mutual funds.
 The mechanics may confuse some investors, however.
 As a result, we wanted to take an opportunity to review this process.

 Also, we're only going to consider the case where investors have elected to have their dividends automatically reinvested.
-(Another important point: while the screen captures shown below are of a Charles Schwab account, the presentation should be similar for Fidelity and TD Ameritrade accounts.)
+(Another important point: while the screen captures shown below are of a Charles Schwab account, the presentation should be similar for Fidelity accounts.)

 The Basics